Upgrade to a New Version

 mod_smooth_streaming is the name of the Unified Streaming webserver module, it uses a library (libfmp4) that is installed by mp4split, the packaging tool.

 For this reason you should ensure that the installed versions always match.

 You must for example not install a newer version of mod_smooth_streaming in an environment that has an older version of MP4split installed.

-When deploying an upgrade it's possible that it requires a new license, or it may be the case that a renewal has dictated the need for a new license.
+When deploying an upgrade it is possible a new license is required or it may be the case that a renewal has dictated the need for a new license.